Efficient classical algorithms for simulating symmetric quantum systems: Introduction

 \section{Introduction}

 In the physical sciences, symmetries are useful for simplifying difficult computational tasks by reducing the effective degrees of freedom of the problem.
 This general principle has been used to find exact solutions to many problems, such as integrable systems~\cite{bethe1931theorie}, topological fixed-point models~\cite{Levin2004}, or conformal field theories~\cite{Belavin1984}.
 There has been a hope that similar symmetries may enable the efficiency of quantum algorithms for simulating or finding the ground state of a symmetric Hamiltonian.
-Indeed, it is known that there exist theoretical guarantees for quantum algorithms for finding the ground state of Hamiltonians which commute under the action of the symmetric group $\mathrm{S}_n$ on qubits~\cite{schatzki2022theoretical}.
-It has also numerically been shown that quantum algorithms are capable of finding the ground state of certain integrable systems~\cite{wiersema2020exploring,anschuetz2022critical} even when the symmetry is not explicitly given to the quantum algorithm \textit{a priori}.
-Quantum machine learning models that are symmetry equivariant are also believed to be more efficiently trainable than their general counterparts~\cite{symmetrywu,anschuetzkiani2022,schatzki2022theoretical,castelazo2022quantum,equivariant}.
+Indeed, it is known that there exist theoretical guarantees for quantum algorithms for finding the ground \changevthree{state~\cite{schatzki2022theoretical} and fast-forwarding quantum dynamics~\cite{Gu2021fastforwarding} of Hamiltonians which commute under the action of the symmetric group $\mathrm{S}_n$ on qubits}.
+It has also numerically been shown that quantum algorithms are capable of finding the ground state of certain integrable systems~\cite{wiersema2020exploring,anschuetz2022critical} even when the symmetry is not explicitly given to the quantum algorithm \textit{a priori}. \changevtwo{Furthermore, prior work used Lie algebraic methods to efficiently classically simulate operators restricted to a Lie algebra whose dimension is polynomially large (independent of the potentially exponentially large Hilbert space dimension) \cite{somma2006efficient,zeier2011symmetry}.} Quantum machine learning models that are symmetry equivariant are also believed to be more efficiently trainable than their general counterparts~\cite{symmetrywu,anschuetzkiani2022,castelazo2022quantum,equivariant,PRXQuantum.3.030341,ragone2022representation}.
 These quantum models are partly inspired by classical neural network models that have enjoyed much recent success \cite{bronstein2017geometric,wu2020comprehensive,cohen2016group}.
 However, restricting quantum algorithms to problems obeying many symmetries potentially allows for efficient classical algorithms which also take advantage of these same symmetries.
 This raises the natural question: are there efficient classical algorithms capable of performing these tasks?